top of page

 • final buffing required of handle or blade

-After I've got a finished tool, I will sharpen it by hand with tradtional methods on a combination of water and oil stones, finishing on a fine leather strop for absolute sharpness and consistency.
+After I've got a finished tool, I will sharpen it by hand with tradtional methods on a whetstones, finishing on a fine leather strop w/diamond paste for absolute sharpness and consistency.

 PXL_20250430_110600686.jpg